paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

 #### Effective Date of 2018 Amendment
 Amendment by Pub.
 L. 115–254 applicable to each major disaster and emergency declared by the President on or after Aug.
 1, 2017, and authorities provided under div.
 D of Pub.
 L. 115–254 applicable to each major disaster and emergency declared by the President on or after Jan.
 1, 2016, except as otherwise provided, see section 1202 of Pub.
 L. 115–254, set out as a note under [section 5121 of this title](./chapter-068-disaster-relief.md#section-5121).

 Amendment by section 20604(b) of Pub.
 L. 115–123 applicable to provision of assistance in response to major disaster or emergency declared on or after Aug.
 23, 2017, or, with respect to any application for assistance that, as of Feb.
 9, 2018, is pending before Federal Emergency Management Agency, and any application for assistance that has been denied, where a challenge to that denial is not yet finally resolved as of Feb.
-9, 2018.”
+9, 2018, see section 20604(c) of Pub.
+L. 115–123, set out as a note under [section 5122 of this title](./chapter-068-disaster-relief.md#section-5122).

 #### Effective Date of 2000 Amendment
 Pub.
 L. 106–390, title II, § 205(d)(2), Oct.
 30, 2000, 114 Stat.
 1566, as amended by Pub.
 L. 115–254, div.
 D, § 1235(e), Oct.
 5, 2018, 132 Stat.
 3464, provided that: “The amendment made by paragraph (1) [amending this section] takes effect on the date of the enactment of this Act [Oct.
 30, 2000] and applies to funds appropriated after the date of the enactment of this Act, except that paragraph (1)(B) of section 406(e) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act [subsec. (e)(1) of this section] (as amended by paragraph (1)) takes effect on the date on which the cost estimation procedures established under paragraph (3) of that section take effect.”